alexhudson/stowage/README.md

 [.. etc ..]
 ```

-The install command can take a Docker image name (in which case it tries to choose some simple defaults), or a reference to a local JSON file (for more complex commands - there are some examples in the examples folder).
-In the future I also want to add an ability to refer to JSON file by URL.
+The install command can take a Docker image name (in which case it tries to choose some simple defaults), or URL - so long as Docker underneath will understand it.
+So, you can point to custom repositories, etc.

+stowage also has a "specfile" system.
+While the defaults for containers are as good as possible, it's not possible to work out how all containers should be invoked.
+These specfiles can also be used to install the command with the `install-spec` command.
+Developers working on containers can embed the specfile within the image; if this is done, stowage will pick it out and use it.

 # Motivation